William Cargill (New Zealand politician)

 William Walter Cargill (27 August 1784 – 6 August 1860) was the founder of the Otago settlement in New Zealand, after serving as an officer in the British Army.
 He was a member of parliament and Otago's first Superintendent.

 Early life

 Cargill was born in Edinburgh, Scotland, in 1784.
 His parents were James Cargill and Marrion Jamieson.
-His father died of alcoholism when he was 15.
+His father died of alcoholism when William was 15.
 He joined the British Army in 1802 and served with distinction in India, Spain, and France.
-In 1813, he married Mary Ann Yates; they had seventeen children.
+In 1813, he married Mary Ann Yates and they went on to have seventeen children.
 Of these, two of his five sons became notable in public life: John, who followed in his father's footsteps and became a politician, and Edward, a prominent businessman and politician.
 Family circumstances forced him to sell his commission in 1820, though he was later referred to as "Captain Cargill".
 After leaving the army, he became a wine merchant in Scotland.

 On 24 November 1847, Cargill sailed for New Zealand on the ship John Wickliffe, arriving at what is now Port Chalmers, Otago on 23 March 1848.